AccelByte/session-dsm-grpc-plugin-go/README.md

    > :exclamation: You may also use other local tunnel service and different method to expose the gRPC server port (TCP) to the internet.

-   > :warning: **If you are running [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this app as mentioned in [Test Observability](#test-observability)**: Run the above command in `grpc-plugin-dependencies` directory instead of this app directory and change tunnel local port from 6565 to 10000.
-   This way, the `gRPC server` will be called via `Envoy` service within `grpc-plugin-dependencies` stack instead of directly.

 3. In admin portal go to -> Multiplayer > Matchmaking > Session Configuration.
 Click on the Add Session Template button.
 Select the Server configuration to be a DS - Custom.
 Then, select the Custom URL option and provide the tunnel forwarding URL from step 2.

 4. create gamesession or do matchmaking